- 150g white basmati rice

 Prep: 10 mins | Cook: 20 mins

 1. Fill and boil your kettle.
 Rinse the rice with cold water and tip it into a small pan.
-Add 300ml boiling water and a pinch of salt.
-Cover, bring to the boil, then turn the heat right down and cook for 8 mins till all the water is absorbed and the rice is tender.
-Take the pan off the heat and let it sit, lid on, for 5-10 mins to finish cooking the rice.
-It will stay warm while you finish the rest of the dish.
+Add 300ml hot water from the kettle and a pinch of salt.
+Cover, bring to the boil, then turn the heat right down and cook for 8-10 mins till all the water is absorbed and the rice is tender.
+Take the pan off the heat and let the rice sit, lid on, for 5-10 mins to finish cooking the rice.
+It will keep warm in the pan while you finish the rest of the dish.

-2. Meanwhile, finely slice the leaves of ½ a green cabbage, discarding any really woody bits of core.
+2. While the rice cooks, finely slice the leaves of half a green cabbage, discarding any really woody bits of core.
 Peel and coarsely grate the carrots.

 3. Peel the ginger and garlic and finely grate or chop them.
-Halve the chilli, scrape out the white pith and seeds (or leave them in if you prefer a spicier curry) and finely chop the chilli.
+Halve and finely chop the chilli, scraping out the white pith and seeds if you prefer less heat.

 4. Warm 1 tbsp oil in a frying pan on a medium heat.
 Add 2 tsp cumin seeds, the curry leaves, garlic, ginger and chilli.
 Sizzle for 30 secs, stirring, to flavour the oil.